Juventus Transfer News: Matthijs de Ligt has agreed personal terms says Mino Raiola | Goal.com

 Although the defender’s salary arrangements are ready, a fee for the transfer is not in place between the Italian champions and De Ligt’s current team, Ajax.

-The 19-year-old will report to training with the Eredivisie title-holders on Monday, while the two clubs try to come to terms over his fee.
+The 20-year-old will report to training with the Eredivisie title-holders on Monday, while the two clubs work out his fee.

 “Agreements have been made with Matthijs and it is up to Ajax how the club wants to deal with this,” Raiola told De Telegraaf.